daq-tools/kotori/doc/source/gallery/weewx.rst

 *****
 About
 *****
-weeWX_ is a free, open source weather station data collection software written in Python.
+WeeWX_ is a free, open source weather station data collection software written in Python.
 It supports `many popular weather stations <http://www.weewx.com/hardware.html>`_.

-To store all data in InfluxDB_ and display it in Grafana_, we connected a `Davis Vantage Pro2`_ weather station, added the `MQTT Plugin for weeWX`_ into the mix - and voilà ...
+To store all data in InfluxDB_ and display it in Grafana_, we connected a `Davis Vantage Pro2`_ weather station, added the `MQTT Plugin for WeeWX`_ into the mix - and voilà ...

 Live data:
 https://swarm.hiveeyes.org/grafana/dashboard/db/weather-leoni